patridge/patridgedev.com-jekyll/_posts/2014-05-15-smudges-part-2-custom-font.md

 ## One last shameless plug…

 Find [Smudges on the App Store](https://itunes.apple.com/us/app/smudges/id739618884?mt=8&uo=4&ct=blog), available for iPhone, iPad, or iPod Touch.
-It’s especially fun on iPad where the hardware allows for ten simultaneous touch points.
+It's especially fun on iPad where the hardware allows for ten simultaneous touch points.